dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 call class [System.Runtime]System.IObservable`1<!!0> [System.Reactive]System.Reactive.Linq.DispatcherObservable::ObserveOnDispatcher<int32>(class [System.Runtime]System.IObservable`1<!!0>)
 ```

 If you're not familiar with .NET's IL, I'll just break that down for you. the `call class` part indicates that we're calling a method defined by a class.
 The `call` instruction needs to identify a specific method.
 The raw binary for the IL does this with a metadata token—essentially a reference to a particular row in a table of methods.
 Compiled .NET components contain what is essentially a small, highly specialized relational database, and one of the tables is a list of every single method used by the component.
 A `call` instruction incorporates a number that's effectively an offset into that table.
-(I've left out a complication caused by the distinction between internally defined methods and imported ones, but that's more detail than is necessary here.)
+(I've left out a complication caused by the distinction between internally defined methods and imported ones, because that's more detail than is necessary here.)

 The IL shown above is how ILDASM, the IL disassembler, interprets it for us.
 Instead of just showing us the metadata token, it goes and finds the relevant row in the table.
 In fact it finds a bunch of related rows—there's a table for parameters, and it also has to go and find all of the rows corresponding to the various types referred to: in this case there's the return type, the type of the one and only normal parameter, and also a type argument because this is a generic method.